 - On social media websites like, comment, or share anything that is related to National Social Workers’ Month and “Social Workers Stand Up!”
 Help to spread the word!

 - Educate yourself on what many different occupations that social workers have.
 Many social workers may hold positions you may not even consider, including social workers and bereavement counselors for a hospice like ours.

 Our social workers seek to impact not only the lives of our patients and family, but are also available to provide resources to the public sector that can enhance their individual and collective well-being.
 Our social workers are available to help the general public, through speaking engagements, consultations and bereavement service that will maximize use of available resources within their own community supports.

-Additional information about hospice services, careers for social workers and counselors, and advanced care planning is available from Hospice of Southern Illinois, your local not-for-profit hospice organization on our website, www.hospice.org, or by phone, 1-800-233-1708.
-More information about National Social Worker Month can be found at www.socialworkers.org.
+Additional information about hospice services, careers for social workers and counselors, and advanced care planning is available from Hospice of Southern Illinois, your local not-for-profit hospice organization.
+You can visit our website, or contact us by phone at 1-800-233-1708.
+More information about National Social Worker Month can be found here.